jwdinker/front_end_projects/packages/use_virtual_list/readme.md

 <br>
 <br>

-### styles
+### `styles`

-An object containing styles for both the container and spacer.
+An object containing styles for both the container and spacer if scrollable virtual list is used.
+This is not needed if virtual list is used with swiping.

 ```jsx
 const virtualList = useVirtualList(options);